ForestOfLight/skyoobguide/docs/advanced.md

 Table
 {: .label .label-green }

 This more complicated version of the Uber glitch can bring you as well as up to four other players on a ride.
-What this glitch actually does is the same as the [Uber Clip](../docs/clipping.md/W#), but you are holding the hand of one of your friends so you go with them.
+What this glitch actually does is the same as the [uber clip](../clipping/#table-uber--multi-player-table-clip), but you are holding the hand of one of your friends so you go with them.

 <iframe src="https://www.redditmedia.com/user/hondo7059/comments/ip60qc/table_surf/?ref_source=embed&amp;ref=share&amp;embed=true" style="border: none;" height="415" width="640" scrolling="no"></iframe>